iambiancafonseca/iambiancafonseca.github.io/_tabs/about.md

 order: 4
 ---

-# Bianca Fonseca

-I am a curious and hardworking cybersecurity student pursuing the **CYBERUS Erasmus Mundus Joint Master’s**, specializing in **IoT Security**.
+I'm Bianca Fonseca, a curious and hardworking cybersecurity student pursuing the **CYBERUS Erasmus Mundus Joint Master’s**, specializing in **IoT Security**.
 I enjoy tackling complex problems, breaking them down and finding solutions.
-I am always eager to learn and grow in new fields!
+I'm always eager to learn and grow in new fields!

 ---